By Alison Jones

 We ‘grilled’ the BBQ experts at Weber(sorry) on the best way to clean your outdoor cooker so you’ll soon have it ready for the next hot day when you want to eat out(side).

 On the lookout for a new BBQ?
-We've got the best ones in our BBQ buying guide.
+We've got the top ones in our best BBQ buying guide.

 What you'll need to clean a BBQ

 Grill brushes – A true staple for cleaning a BBQ, these brushes typically have steel bristles and come in a variety of sizes.

 Scraping tool – A plastic BBQ scraping tool is ideal for loosening residual grease from inside your burner.